|

 The sky doesn’t have borders.
 The earth doesn’t have borders.
 Those who are governing are the ones who have made this dark decision.

-Three people left Guatemala.
-One was detained at the Mexican border.
 Two of us hid and got into Mexico.
 One more couldn’t get across the desert to the US border.
 I was the only one who remained, of the three who started out together.